mojaloop/documentation/docs/community/standards/guide.md

 ##### Automated CI Validations

-This will ensure that a auditing checks occur during reviews and releases, and also ensure that Git Pre-Commit Hook are not circumvented.
+This will ensure that auditing checks occur during reviews and releases, and also ensure that Git Pre-Commit Hook are not circumvented.

 CI Configs (i.e. `.circleci/config.yml`)  must contain a `vulnerability-check` vulnerability Check CI Job (i.e. `npm run dep:check`) for all Pull-Request, merges to Main branch, and Tagged Releases.